Simple Paired Combinatorial Assignment: Appendix B: Omitted Proofs

 \begin{lemma} If $m$ is deterministic then run-out times are deterministic and are a subset of signal cutoff times: $\{t(c), t(d): c, d \in \mcal C \cup \mcal D\} \subseteq \{t_s: s \in \mcal S\}$. \end{lemma}

 \begin{proof} Towards a contradiction, suppose there exists some course $c$ (the case where some dorm violates the statement is symmetric) such that $t(c) \notin \{t_s : s \in \mcal S\}$ with positive probability.
 Then, there exists some $s$ such that $t_s < t(c) < t_{s+1}$ so the set of students $i$ with $\hat{s}(i) = s$ and $m_c(i) = c$ is of positive measure.
 Each student in this set has a course draw time uniformly distributed over $[t_s, t_{s+1}]$ so the probability that a positive mass of students all have course draw time in $[t_s, t(c)]$ is zero.

-Next, if $t(c)$ is not deterministic then $t(c) = t_s$ with positive probability and $t_{s'}$ with positive probability for some $s, s'>s$.
-Then, some positive measure of students revealing $s'$ receive $c$ with positive probability but not probability one, a contradiction. \end{proof}
+Next, if $t(c)$ is not deterministic and the support of $t(c)$ cannot be bound in some $[t_s, t_{s+1}]$, then there must exist some $s$ such that $t(c) < t_s$ with positive probability and $t(c) \geq t_s$ with positive probability.
+Then, some positive measure of students revealing $s$ receive $c$ with positive probability but not probability one, a contradiction. \end{proof}

 Let $\mcal I_k = \{i: m_d'(i) = d_k\}$.
 Note that each student $i \in \mcal I_k$ has to reveal an equilibrium signal $\hat{s}(i)$ lower than $s_k$, as otherwise they would not have been able to select dorm $k$.
 We will show that if allocation $m'$ satisfies $m'(i) \succeq m(i)$ for all $i$, then $m' = m$.
 We will do so by inducting (in reverse order) on $k$ and showing that $m'(i) = m(i)$ for all $i$ in $\mcal I_k$.
 Fix $k \in \{1,...,n\}$ and suppose